 The mechanisms by which an animal becomes entangled are almost as varied as the entangling materials themselves.
 Any marine debris that form loops that can ensnare or sharp objects that can embed, such as hooks, pose an entanglement risk.
 Entangling debris can come from terrestrial and marine pollution, and from derelict and active fishing gear.
 The mechanism of entanglement can often be determined by identifying the entangling material.
 Packing bands, rubber bands, and monofilament line are likely encountered passively as debris, while net fragments can be a sign of either passive encounters with floating debris or a sign of interaction with an actively fished net.
 Salmon flashers and other hook and line gear are likely encountered as actively fished gear and are evidence of fishery depredation behaviors, which cause harm both to the entangled animal and to the fisher’s catch [9,10].
 Otariids are especially curious of novel objects, and can become entangled in debris while attempting to explore or play with them [11,12].
 The factors leading to entanglement in any given location are therefore governed by both local and regional dynamics, as ocean currents, upwelling patterns, fishing effort and gear types, prey distributions, abundance of pinnipeds, and marine traffic patterns all may contribute to both the distribution of entangling materials and the behavior of pinnipeds in the area [8,13–16].

 The objective of this study was to characterize the rates and causes of entanglement in Steller (Eumetopias jubatus) and California (Zalophus californianus) sea lions in northern Washington state and to evaluate if the observed entanglements were negatively impacting the populations.
 We described temporal trends in entanglement occurrence and determined the most commonly observed entangling materials.
 Based on previous studies, we expected to see entanglements caused by mainly packing bands and netting [1,4,8,17–19].
-We expected little change in annual entanglement occurrence but anticipated that there would be a peak in entanglements observed in the mid- to late-summer months due to these being the peak months for recreational and commercial fishing effort.
+We expected little change in annual entanglement occurrence but anticipated that there would be a peak in entanglements observed in the mid- to late-summer months due to these being the top months for recreational and commercial fishing effort.
 Understanding the patterns behind entanglement occurrence will enable the development of more targeted prevention and response efforts and a more accurate understanding of the impacts of entanglement on local populations.

 Methods